steady-bytes/draft/README.md

 * __Query Handler__: The interface to gather information from the system

 ### [PRODUCT NAME]
 * __Event Store__: The means to which each event is `emitted` (stored, and forwarded).
 It's a similar concept to the write ahead log for all the events in the system.
 The underlying storage facility has yet to be determined, however `ScyllaDB` or `ClickHouse` are the first two in the running.
 I like the idea of `ClickHouse` because the system will most likely already have an instance of this because of what will be used for logging.
 It's basically a wrapper around a message bus, or message queue.
 In the case of draft we are using `red panda` it's a kafka replacement rewritten in `c++`.
-I have always loved `kafka` but hated that it was written in `Java`.

 ### Envoy
 * __Application Router__: The public entrypoint to the system.
 This component uses the `envoy` proxy with either static, or dynamic configuration.